We Offer Office Visits for Greater Winston-Salem and Telepsychiatry Visits for ALL of NC

 Our counselor will help the client recognize one’s distortions in thinking that are creating problems, and then to reevaluate them in light of reality.
 CBT can help clients learn better ways of coping with their struggles, thereby relieving their symptoms and becoming more effective in their lives.

-At Forsyth Psychiatric Associates, our therapists, psychiatrist, and other providers utilize CBT skills in helping clients deal with stress, depression, anxiety, bipolar, alcohol and drug use problems, relationship problems and personality struggles.
+At Forsyth Psychiatric Associates, our therapists, psychiatrist, and other providers utilize CBT skills in helping clients deal with stress, depression, anxiety, bipolar, alcohol and drug use problems, relationship problems and personality struggles during counseling sessions.

 Mindfulness is a conscious awareness of our present moment and paying attention on purpose.
 Mindfulness suggests that the mind is fully attending to what’s happening, to what you’re doing, to the space you’re moving through.
 Mindfulness is to live in the present and current moment and focus on the here and now.
 Mindfulness is to observe and notice your thoughts, feelings and sensations and accept what they are nonjudgmentally.
 This includes openness and non-judgment about the experience.
 As clients become more attuned to what is happening in the here and now, clients can stay better grounded and react more appropriately to any situation.
 It is often coupled with other types of therapy, such as Cognitive-based Therapy (CBT), Dialectical Behavior Therapy (DBT), or Acceptance and Commitment Therapy (ACT).
 The focus is on increasing our awareness of the thoughts, feelings, and actions that hinder our progress.

-At Forsyth Psychiatric Associates, our therapists, psychiatrist and other providers utilize mindfulness skills in helping clients deal with stress, depression, anxiety, bipolar, alcohol and drug use problems, relationship problems and personality struggles.
+At Forsyth Psychiatric Associates, our therapists, psychiatrist and other providers utilize mindfulness skills in helping clients deal with stress, depression, anxiety, bipolar, alcohol and drug use problems, relationship problems and personality struggles during counseling sessions.

 Dialectical Behavior Therapy